Alexyen04/Alex-Yen-Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than when acted out?**

+We wanted the light interaction between the user and the Ambient Band to be a very subtle unforced reaction.
+It was more difficult to have this be the case during the video.

 **Did new ideas about the piece surface once you were on your feet?**

+Another idea for the interaction would be a paired interaction with another user.
+Two users could have synchronized wristbands and at the end of the day, the person who walked the most steps would show green.
+This interaction also involves user to user interaction.

 **Are there key moments in the interaction where things could go in a different direction?**
 Iterate your storyboards to capture key non-sequential aspects of the interaction.